 We talked about bad audio quality in previous points.
 But we should not forget about the accent of the language.
 For example an American accent might not be easily understood by a non-native speaker.
 So it’s best to keep the language as neutral as possible so that learners from any ethnicity can understand what is being explained.

 In general putting background music when an important concept is being explained and there is already a voiceover in play.
 At the same time if it is completely silent throughout the course it can get boring.
 So make sure to check background music is already used in place where necessary and the volume is soothing and helps the learner focus.
-Try not to add a dance music tune as a background sound, the user might end up thinking which song the music is from instead of focusing on the content in front of him.
+Try not to add a dance music tune as a background sound, the user might end up thinking which song the music is from instead of focusing on the content in front of them.

 We kind of covered this previous point.
 But mainly as mentioned background music is only there to keep the user engaged and not feel blank.
 However if the background music would be loud then it would interfere and not let the user focus on learning.